mythy203/mbds-projet-PixelBoard-2025/Readme.md

 this is a mono-repo project for the 2025 MBDS project PixelBoard.
 It contains the following packages:
 - `client`: the frontend of the project
 - `api`: the backend of the project
+- `websocket`: the websocket server of the project

 You can use this skeleton to start your project.
 You have to edit the root package.json file :